basezero-projects/StudioNOVA/docs/BUILD_ROADMAP.md

 Prompt not empty.

-Character selected before generation.
+Model selected before generation.

 Add minimal safety copy:

-Text in character creation: confirms user has rights to images and is not training on real people without consent.
+Text in model creation: confirms user has rights to images and is not training on real people without consent.

 Clean up layout: